Repotting

 Most plants like well-drained soil.
 We find two parts peat moss to one part perlite works well for most plants, allowing it to be well-drained but still moist.
 General potting mixes you get from your local gardening store have a similar ratio and will generally work well.
 Or you can make your own blend.
 Check out the University of Florida's guide to making your own potting mix.

 The type of soil is actually less important than keeping your soil as wet or as dry as your plant likes.
-You could pot most plants in the blend mentioned above and your plant will thrive with the correct amount of water.
+You could pot most plants in the blend mentioned above and your plant will thrive as long as it gets its desired amount of water.

 We take the guesswork out of the soil type/desired moisture level by listing the soil needs on each of our product pages.
 So look up your plant on our site to see what type of soil your specific plant likes and how wet or dry to keep it.